OpenAI Codex

 Cons

 - Cloud execution means no access to local tools, databases, or services.
-If your project depends on a local database or API, Codex cannot reach it.
+If your project depends on a local database or API for testing, Codex Cloud cannot reach it (though the CLI and desktop app can).

 How to get started